MinnPost/minnpost-elections-dashboard/README.md

 ### SQL query

 This endpoint returns the result of a valid `select` SQL query.
 For example, to run the query `select * from meta`, use the URL [https://minnpost-mn-election-results.herokuapp.com/api/query/?q=select%20*%20from%20meta].
+This endpoint currently runs the legacy election dashboard on MinnPost, although ideally we will be able to replace it with proper calls to the SQL-Alchemy models.

 This endpoint also accepts a `callback` parameter.
 If it is present, it returns the data as JavaScript instead of JSON, for use as `JSONP`.
-This runs the legacy election dashboard on MinnPost.
+This is needed for the legacy election dashboard on MinnPost.

 ### Areas